From single-server risk to AWS architecture planning.

 The Engagement

-My mandate: build an AWS infrastructure that could grow with the business, survive failures automatically, and operate with as little manual intervention as possible.
-What followed was a five-phase architectural engagement.
-Each phase solved a specific business problem.
-Each phase made the next one possible.
+The mandate: design an AWS infrastructure that could grow with the business, reduce single points of failure, and automate repeatable reporting work where serverless services make sense.
+What followed was a five-phase architecture case study.
+Each phase solves a specific business problem and prepares the next layer.

 Architecture Overview